LennartHennigs/Knulli-and-RGXX-Notes/README.md

 - Next, update the Game List: \
 `Main Menu > Games Settings > Update Game List`

+## Setting up SyncThing

+If you have a NAS or some permanent running computer, I recommend installing and running [Syncthing](https://syncthing.net/) on your device.
+This service will automatically sync and back up folders.
+Follow these steps:
+- Enable the syncthing service on your device `System Settings > Services` and reboot.
+- Install and run the service it on your NAS
+- Open the webfrontend on either service, e.g `http://192.168.178.60:8384/`
+- Delete the default folder
+- Create a backup folder for your device
+- Set up credentials *TODO*
+- Add your device and give it a name
+- Select the folder and define the folders to be saved.
+  - `userdata/saves/`
+  - `/userdata/bios/`
+  - `/userdata/roms/`

 ## Some Terms / What is...